 Parts of the property were logged from the early 1900s to approximately 1985.
 A major fire occurred on portions of the nature reserve in about 1920.

 Singing Woods Nature Reserve was originally part of a larger property, subdivided and developed by WCD Developments Ltd in the late 1990s.
 After considering the concerns of the local community, the developer donated a section of the larger property with critical wildlife habitat to the Islands Trust Fund for protection.
 The land donation ensured these headwaters would never be built over.

 Originally named Cates Hill Nature Reserve, the Islands Trust Fund thought the name didn't capture the sense of the place.
 So we invited children on the island to help us in naming the new nature reserve.
 After a visit to the reserve, students were inspired by the special place, coming up with names like "Bernie's Bog", "Frog's Bliss Nature Reserve", and "Swampy Bogwattom".
 In the end, we chose the name "Singing Woods".
 Singing Woods refers to the song of frogs that breed in the swamp, the dawn chorus of songbirds that nest in the forest, and the wind in the trees.

 Singing Woods Nature Reserve is open to the local community for light recreational use, such as walking and nature appreciation.
 To make sure the natural features of this reserve are not damaged, please stay on established trails and refrain from littering.
 No camping, fires, or motorized vehicles are allowed.

 Migrating and non-migrating birds and waterfowl frequently use the marsh here.
 Please keep dogs on a leash to keep from disturbing the birds.

-The Bowen Island Conservancy acts as the on-island management group on behalf of the Islands Trust Fund.
+The Bowen Island Conservancy acts as the on-island management group on behalf of the Islands Trust Conservancy.